Author: Joe Malinchak

 The schedule for the November 7–9 event included time slots for open flying, light scale models, helicopters and quadcopters, seaplanes, jets, and 3-D—even some night flying was planned for the end of the day on Friday and Saturday.
 There were separate areas for 3-D and micro flying.

 At times, the open flying sessions can become busy.
 I was amazed by all of the models flying at the same time in the dome this year.
-Although most of the models that were flown were RTF airplanes, it was great to see plenty of kit-built and scratch-built aircraft.
+Although mostly RTF models were flown, it was great to see plenty of kit-built and scratch-built aircraft.

 One thing that sets this event apart from others is the indoor water runway called Spektrum Lake.
 Floatplanes of all sizes are flown.
 Among them this year was Kenneth Carchietta’s beautiful scale 1912 Lévêque flying boat.
 The model has a 32-inch wingspan and weighs 9.75 ounces.
-Kenneth’s aircraft won the Best Seaplane Scale award.
+Kenneth’s aircraft won Best Seaplane Scale.

 I had a great time flying my Vapor and Mini Vapor on floats.

 As each race finished, the airplanes returned to the pits for repair.
 After the competition concluded, all 10 T-28s were raffled off to the contestants.
-Congratulations to Micro Pylon Race winners: Peter Sripol, first; CJ Kurella, second; and Joseph Szczur, third.
+Congratulations to the Micro Pylon Race winners: Peter Sripol (first), CJ Kurella (second), and Joseph Szczur (third).

 I was impressed by some beautiful scale micro RC models that were flown this year.
-One of which was master modeler Keith Shaw’s incredible 1/18-scale Halberstadt biplane that he designed.
+One of these was master modeler Keith Shaw’s incredible 1/18-scale Halberstadt biplane that he designed.
 The aircraft has a 19-inch wingspan and weighs 2 ounces.
-Keith also made a great carrying case for it that looked like a hangar!
+Keith also made a great carrying case for it that looked like a hangar.

 Each day during the noontime demos, manufacturers showed off their latest offerings.
 Horizon Hobby representatives flew the new E-flite UMX B-17G.
-The model is 1/48 scale and has a 26-inch wingspan.
-Three were flying at the same time and the model looked great in the air.
+The 1/48-scale model has a 26-inch wingspan.
+Three were flying at the same time and looked great in the air.

 The Horizon Indoor Electric Festival has a little something for everyone to enjoy.
 With an indoor water runway and three days of indoor flying, it is a wonderful event to attend!